ffmpeginteropx/FFmpegInteropX/README.md

 ## Installing ffmpeg build tools

-Now that you have the FFmpeg source code, you can follow the instructions on how to [build FFmpeg for WinRT](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT) apps.
-Follow the setup instruction very carefuly to avoid build issues.
+Now that you have the FFmpeg source code, you can follow the instructions on how to [build FFmpeg for WinRT](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT) apps. *Follow the setup instruction very carefully to avoid build issues!!
+Be very careful not to miss a single step.
+If you have problems building ffmpeg, go through these steps again, since chances are high that you missed some detail.*

+## Building ffmpeg with Visual Studio 2017

+After installing the ffmpeg build tools, you can invoke `BuildFFmpeg_VS2017.bat` from a normal cmd prompt.
+It builds all Windows 10 versions of ffmpeg (x86, x64 and ARM).

+Please note: If you have Visual Studio 2015 installed as well, please try the Visual Studio 2015 build file (see below).
+Some people reported problems when having both installed and running the VS2017 file.

 ## Building ffmpeg with Visual Studio 2015

-After completing the setup as instructed, you can invoke `BuildFFmpeg.bat` script to build or do it manually using the instructions in the compilation guide.
+After installing the ffmpeg build tools, you can invoke the `BuildFFmpeg.bat` script.

 	BuildFFmpeg.bat win10                     - Build for Windows 10 ARM, x64, and x86
 	BuildFFmpeg.bat phone8.1 ARM              - Build for Windows Phone 8.1 ARM only